tobek/laminae/notes.md

 ### Relational, Situational, Happenings

 - headsoak note 440 about genius king who is afraid of not being heard, entertained by his retinue of scholars, and the decay of this microculture (LND?
 LEP?)
+- some kind of transportation system? mechanical or biological.
+LNP?
 - the conception of perfection. (look up quotes?)
     + That is "perfect," which completely fulfills its functions. nothing to add, nothing to take away
+- nomads, who every X amount of time ritualistically destroy everything they have built up and move on to another place - XXP or XXD
 - <gpt>The ruins of an ancient civilization.
 The inhabitants share their ancestors’ obsession with perfecting a single simulation of a city, endlessly adapting it to reflect new scientific, cultural, and social insights.</gpt>
 - "a nice dualism: those who are afraid, and those who are not. the fearful ones are prey. they hate life because they could be eaten at any time, they are disgusted with material reality and their bodies because of their impermanence. the unafraid embrace matter and love their bodies, capable of the magical feat of integrating the prey's matter. there is no higher honor and no better statement of love for life than to absorb another being. some may call this hate, but it may be love. these are the ground rules of reality. you can always change sides" - https://twitter.com/wildbuddhini/status/1463392393978335239 (maybe LEC)
 - interaction with cardinals? "person with taste can observe things going on around them and identify points of interest. by doing this, they make the reality they inhabit more interesting. you can create real value this way. it has an emotional impact on people. you might use words, or photographs, whatever. you could maybe think of this as being a "beauty-worker". you create beauty by identifying it, contemplating it, understanding it, accentuating it .if a shaman is a meaning-worker, maybe an artist is a beauty-worker. or a certain subset of artists" - https://twitter.com/visakanv/status/1464230021254377475 LEC?